Some Time Ago

 Some Time Ago is the 37th album by American jazz vocalist Mark Murphy.
-It was recorded in 1999 when Murphy was 68 years old and released by the HighNote Records label in the United States in 2000.
-The album is a collection of jazz bebop tunes and standards with Murphy backed by a jazz quintet.
+It was recorded in 1999 when Murphy was 68 years old and was released by the HighNote Records label in the United States in 2000.
+The album is a collection of jazz bebop tunes and standards, with Murphy backed by a jazz quintet.

 Background

 Some Time Ago was Murphy's first of five releases on Joe Fields' label HighNote after Fields sold Muse Records to Joel Dorn.
 Fields. inspired by mentor Bob Weinstock's development and sale of Prestige Records to Fantasy Records for a large profit, had always intended to sell Muse.
 He almost immediately formed HighNote Records with his son and signed on Murphy.

 Murphy started professionally in the 1950s when bebop was flourishing.
 In the liner notes, James Gavin describes the loneliness and financial hardships that the life of a touring jazz singer involves.
 He says, Murphy "takes us from the wild exhilaration of bebop to a darker place that Mark knows well".

 Murphy won the 2000 Downbeat Magazine Reader's Poll as Male Vocalist of the Year and would win again in 2001.